 \subsubsection{Relational Chain Representation}

-As depicted in Fig.\ref{relational_chain_reasoning} right, we provide the Relational Chain Representation module which consists of a single layer bidirectional LSTM and a self-attention layer.
+As depicted in Fig.\ref{relational_chain_reasoning} right, we provide the Relational Chain Representation module which consists of a single-layer bidirectional LSTM and a self-attention layer.
 Given the KG relational chain embedding sequence as input, this module learns and captures the relevant and necessary semantic information for answering reasoning.
-It has a similar structure to the \textit{Question Semantic Parser} in the \textit{Answer Filtering Module}, but the token embeddings used are not initialized by random initialization.
+It has a similar structure to the \textit{Question Semantic Parser} in the \textit{Answer Filtering Module}, but the token embeddings used are not initialized randomly in this case.
 Instead, we apply the pretrained KG relation embedded representations existing in Sec ~\ref{gem} to embed our relational chain.